Main Article Content

 Rujipak, V. (2016) Cultural and Psychological Adjustment of International Students in Thailand.
 The Journal of Behavioral Science 11(2): 127-143.

-Schumann, J. H. (1978) The Acculturation Model for Second Language Acquistion.
-In Gingras.
-R.C.
-(Eds).
-Second Language Acquisition and Foreign Language Teaching.
-Pp: 27-50.
-Washington: Washington D.C Center for Applied Linguistics 1978.
+Schumann, J. H. (1978) The Acculturation Model for Second Language Acquisition.
+In Second Language Acquisition and Foreign Language Teaching, edited by Gingras, R.C., pp: 27-50.
+Washington: Center for Applied Linguistics.

 Weaver, G. R. (2000) Understanding and Coping with Cross-cultural Adjustment Stress.
 In Culture Communication and Conflict, edited by Weaver, G. R., pp. 177-194.
 Boston: Pearson Publishing.